gateway-fm/rpc-docs/apis/ethereum/eth_estimategas.md

 ---
 description: >-
   Generates and returns an estimate of how much gas is necessary to allow the transaction to complete.
 The transaction will not be added to the blockchain.
+Note that the estimate may be significantly more than the amount of gas actually used by the transaction, for a variety of reasons including EVM mechanics and node performance.
 ---

 # eth\_estimateGas

-{% hint style="info" %}
-**Note:** The estimate may be significantly more than the amount of gas actually used by the transaction, for a variety of reasons including EVM mechanics and node performance.
-Estimates are served directly from nodes, we're not doing anything special to the value so the rest of the network is likely seeing the same.
-{% endhint %}

 ### **Parameters**